asd-engineering/asd-dashboard/README.md

 The admin reset control clears boards, views, services and configuration while keeping any saved state snapshots.
 Bulk removal of saved states is available from the **Saved States** tab in the configuration modal via the "Delete all snapshots" button.
 A full wipe, including saved states, remains possible through the legacy `StorageManager.clearAll()` API.

+### Snapshot de-duplication

+Repeated exports with identical configuration and services no longer create duplicate snapshots.
+If the MD5 hash matches an existing snapshot, its timestamp is refreshed and it moves to the top of the list instead.
+Snapshots are de-duplicated by MD5 but keep their provided names.

 Here's the optimized version of the second part—**URL Fragment-Based Config Sharing**—to follow directly after the revised query parameter section.
 It's concise, technically precise, and clearly contrasts with the dynamic configuration method:

 ## Private Config Sharing (via URL Fragment)